google-research/true/README.md

 contain an nli_fever directory.

 Note: The SummEval datatset requires pairing summaries with the original CNN/DailyMail articles.
-Downloading these (via the [Datasets](https://huggingface.co/docs/datasets/index) library) might take a while.
+Downloading these (via the HuggingFace [Datasets](https://huggingface.co/docs/datasets/index) library) might take a while.